 You should not say anything in a deposition that is not truthful and honest.
 The lawyer who represents you will make sure you are prepared for your deposition and may have additional advice on what you should and should not say.

 It can feel scary to attend a deposition on your own.
-Our lawyers can clarify the legal process and make it less intimidating.
+Our Lafayette personal injury lawyers can clarify the legal process and make it less intimidating.
 If you are being deposed as part of a personal injury case, you will have to answer questions from the other party’s legal representatives.
-You will be under oath during your deposition and should bear this in mind at all times.

-Do You Have To Answer Every Question You Are Asked in a Deposition?
+Do You Have to Answer Every Question You Are Asked in a Deposition?

 According to Federal Rules of Civil Procedure (FRCP) guidelines, a deposition can be written or oral.
 In either case, the personal injury lawyer who handles your case may object to certain questions.
 Your lawyer may object to a question: